om-network/components/README.md

 Maintainers (@thachp @lnguyenfx) review your pull request.
 If approved and merged, it will be included to the changelog.md under a new version.
 A user then compares the version number with the builder version display in the footer of `https://{yourdomainname}/builder`

 ### How is a component approved?
+- Maintainers look for common case scenarios.
+Is the component really necessary?
-- Maintainers look for nots (shall nots, should nots)
+- Maintainers look for nots (shall nots, should nots).
+Codes that break our hard or soft rules.
-- Maintainers look for collective consistency in codes (E.g Typescript)
+- Maintainers look for collective consistency in codes; stylings, performance flaws, design flaws, etc...
-- Maintainers look to confirm that the component work.
+- Maintainers look to confirm that the component work

 ### Other ways you can contribute
 - Review pull requests.
 Give thumb up :thumbsup: to the pull requests.